juanpablobermudez/bermudez.github.io/_pages/about.md

         </ul>

         <p>
+            I am also Research Associate at the Institute for Ethics in Technology, TU Hamburg.
 I have been visiting scholar at the University of Oxford, the University of Pittsburgh’s Center for Philosophy of Science, and Universidad de los Andes (Colombia).
         </p>

         <p>